 Achieving your dreams is possible at any stage of life.
 Don’t believe us?
-From a 63-year-old nurse who’s setting world records for open water swimming, to an 80-year-old who just conquered Mount Everest, we’ve found 10 of the most adventurous and active “seniors” who are still accomplishing jaw-dropping feats.
+From a 65-year-old who’s setting records for open water swimming, to an 80-year-old who conquered Mount Everest, we’ve found 10 of the most adventurous and active “seniors.”
+And they’re still accomplishing jaw-dropping feats.
 These courageous athletes, who are all past the so-called “prime of life,” truly make age seem like just a number.

-Though some people give up sports after high school or college, more and more adults are seeking out healthy competition like road races, marathons or triathlons, to stay active and motivated as they age.
+Though some people give up sports after high school or college, more and more adults are seeking out healthy competition.
+From road races to marathons to triathlons, many are finding ways to stay active and motivated as they age.
 The athletes we’ve found — some who have lived through the Great Depression, World War II and the Civil Rights movement — prove that health and fitness don’t have an age.
 With purpose and dedication, they’re dismissing boundaries and showing the world that speed, strength, athleticism and passion don’t have to fade as the years pass.

 Passion: Triathlons, Ironmans